Pacers vs. Bucks Player Props Betting Odds

-Player prop bet options for Giannis Antetokounmpo, Tyrese Haliburton and others are available when the Milwaukee Bucks host the Indiana Pacers at Fiserv Forum on Monday (beginning at 8:00 PM ET).
+Player props can be found for Giannis Antetokounmpo and Tyrese Haliburton, among others, when the Milwaukee Bucks visit the Indiana Pacers at Gainbridge Fieldhouse on Wednesday at 7:00 PM ET.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!